mbloch/mapshaper/docs/development/label-tool-design.md

 `src/gui/gui-label-fonts.mjs`, used for font detection.
 The CLI cannot know how wide a string will render.

-### Bake the measurement, not the verdict
+### Keep the measurement, not the verdict

-The way out is for the GUI to measure once and store the result, with the exporter supplying the half it can compute.
-What gets stored must be the **measured width**, not a fits/doesn't-fit verdict:
+The way out is for the GUI to measure once and keep the result, with the exporter supplying the half it can compute.
+What gets kept must be the **measured width**, not a fits/doesn't-fit verdict:

 - A verdict depends on output size.
 Text is emitted at native scale, so a